About Cody Lundin

 As a result of his skill and dedication, Cody has been featured in media sources including The Today Show, Discovery Channel, History Channel, Dateline NBC, CBS News, USA Today, The New York Times, Esquire, Playboy, Good Morning America, The Donny and Marie Show, The Weather Channel, Newsweek, CNN Newsroom, TV Guide, NPR, Fox News, Discovery Channel and CBC Radio One in Canada to name a few.
 In September of 1999 Cody was honored as the third person in history to appear on the cover of Backpacker magazine, which featured a story on his skills and philosophies of survival.
-In July of 2009, Cody was hand-picked by former Discovery Channel CEO John Ford to co-host the hit Discovery Channel show, "Dual Survival" now in its fourth season.
+In July of 2009, Cody was hand-picked by former Discovery Channel CEO John Ford to co-host the hit Discovery Channel show, "Dual Survival" in which he starred for four seasons.
 Click here to download a press kit PDF with complete media credits, or visit media links for newspaper, magazine, television, and radio.

 Cody lives in a self-designed, self-reliant, passive solar earth home in the high-desert wilderness of Northern Arizona in which he catches rain, composts wastes, and pays nothing for heating and cooling.